 Oh my goodness, are these characters THAT sexually frustrated?
 Someone’s heart is going to get broken and then we will have to analyse that in our essays.
 Ughhhhhh.

-2. During a particularly heated exchange between Andy and Piper, the interjection of ‘thunder’ intensifies rising temperament in both characters. (pp. 73)
+2. During a particularly heated exchange between Andy and Piper, the interjection of ‘thunder’ intensifies rising temperament in both characters. (p.
+73)

 In Act Two: Scene One, the secretiveness of Harry and Piper’s tryst is underlined by the ‘vast blackness’ and their figures ‘in silhouette’.
-Furthermore, its fragile and tenuous connection is symbolically related to how both counterparts repeatedly ‘pokes the fire’ to ensure its longevity through the night.
-Perhaps, this imagery is referring to how all temptation and sexual energy needs to be moderated.
-Which complements Piper’s reluctance to continue their budding relationship.
+Furthermore, its fragile and tenuous connection is symbolically related to how both counterparts repeatedly ‘poke the fire’ to ensure its longevity through the night.
+Perhaps, this imagery is referring to how all temptation and sexual energy need to be moderated, which complements Piper’s reluctance to continue their budding relationship.